To protect your home network from attacks and intrusions from the Internet, Keenetic routers have a firewall active by default.

 NOTE: Important!
 By default, your home network is protected from external attacks, and access to the router's management (web interface) is blocked from the Internet.

-In each of the rules there must be specified:
+In each rule, there must be specified:

 Keenetic's web configurator offers the most convenient way to manage firewall rules.